anarancio/nifty-wallet/docs/configuration.md

 ![General Diagram](./general-rconnect-architecture.png)

 There we have 1 RSK Node, 1 Lumino Explorer, 1 Lumino Hub and several Notifiers.
-All these are API's running somewhere, so we need to setup those to let the wallet to access them.
+All these are running APIs, so we need to specify where they are in order to let the wallet access them.

 The file that let us configure this is [this one.](../app/scripts/controllers/rif/configuration/index.js) There we will see that is a JS file with some functions inside, basically what we need